Setup

 This can be useful for generating test data files.

-Then execute python script inline
+Execute python script inline

 Execute inline python script specified in the step text.